jackyko1991/vnet-tensorflow/README.md

 Tensorflow implementation of the V-Net architecture for medical imaging segmentation.

 ## Tensorflow implementation of V-Net
 This is a Tensorflow implementation of the [V-Net](https://arxiv.org/abs/1606.04797) architecture used for 3D medical imaging segmentation.
 This code adopts the tensorflow graph from https://github.com/MiguelMonteiro/VNet-Tensorflow.
-The whole code covers training, evaluation and prediction modules for a 3D medical image segmentation.
+The repository covers training, evaluation and prediction modules for the (multimodal) 3D medical image segmentation in multiple classes.

 ### Visual Represetation of Network
-This is an example of network this code implements.
+Here is an example graph of network this code implements.
+Channel depth may change owning to change in modality number and class number.
 ![VNetDiagram](VNetDiagram.png)

 ### Features
 - 3D data processing ready
-- Augumented patching technique, required less image input for training
+- Augumented patching technique, requires less image input for training
 - Multichannel input and multiclass output
-- Generic image reader with SimpleITK support (Currently only support .nii/.nii.gz format for convenience, easy to expand to DICOM)
+- Generic image reader with SimpleITK support (Currently only support .nii/.nii.gz format for convenience, easy to expand to DICOM, tiff and jpg format)
 - Medical image pre-post processing with SimpleITK filters
 - Easy network replacement structure
 - Sørensen and Jaccard similarity measurement as golden standard in medical image segmentation benchmarking
-- Utilizing medical image headers to retrive space and orentation info after passthrough the network
+- Utilizing medical image headers to retrive space and orientation info after passthrough the network

 ## Development Progress